vicoslab/dis_tutorial6/README.md

 pcl::fromPCLPointCloud2(*pcl_pc, *cloud);
 ```

-Keep only the points that have the x-dimension between 0 and 10.
+Keep only the points that have the x-dimension (view in front of the camera) between 0 and 10.
 ```
 // Build a passthrough filter to remove spurious NaNs pass.setInputCloud(cloud);